gatheluck/HydraConfigMVP/README.md

 ```

 ### Overwrite config values
+In this section, compare the differece of how to overwrite the some config values from defaults.

 #### Type 1
 If you want to overwrite some config values, add additional sigle yaml file (`my_train_config.yaml`) under `config` directory.
 ```